 On Calendar Day -1, also known as the Notification Date, here, ERCOT provides notice of the MT event to impacted CRs, TDSPs, and the PUCT.
 If the notification occurs prior to 3 PM CPT, the initial Project Coordination Call will be facilitated by ERCOT by 5 PM CT that same day.
-If the notification occurs after 3 PM CT, the initial Project Coordination Call will be held the next morning. .
+If the notification occurs after 3 PM CT, the initial Project Coordination Call will be held the next morning.
 Keep in mind, a default can only occur on a business and banking day.
-Once a default is confirmed, ERCOT provides impacted TDSPs with the Defaulting CR’s DUNS Number in order to prepare their systems for the MT event.
+Once a default is confirmed and communicated to PUCT Staff, ERCOT will provide impacted TDSPs with the Defaulting CR’s DUNS Number in order to prepare their systems for the MT event.

-On Calendar Day 0, which may also be the Notification date, ERCOT sends the 814_03 TS Drop to POLR transaction to TDSPs with an effective date two calendar days out known as the Mass Transition Date.
-TDSPs then schedule the DROP to POLR transactions.
-The Defaulting CR must provide their CBCI file to ERCOT for processing.
+On Calendar Day 0, which may also be the Notification date, ERCOT sends the 814_03 TS Drop to POLR transaction to TDSPs with an effective date two calendar days.
+This is known as the Mass Transition Date.
+TDSPs will schedule the DROP to POLR transactions accordingly.
+And the Defaulting CR must provide their CBCI (customer billing and contact information) file to ERCOT for processing.

-On Calendar Day 1, ERCOT will provide the CBCI file (customer billing and contact information) to POLR REPs as well as the 814_ 14 transactions to transition the impacted ESI IDs.
-A series of other transactions are sent Day 1 as well:
+On Calendar Day 1, A Daily Project Coordination call will held to discuss the status of transactions and address any questions market participants may have.
+ERCOT will provide the CBCI file to POLR REPs to assist the REP with customer outreach.
+ERCOT will also send the 814_ 14 transactions to transition the impacted ESI IDs to the Gaining POLR REP. ERCOT will also forward any non-POLR or ‘competitive’ switch or move in transactions to the TDSP for scheduling.
+TDSPs will execute the ‘competitive’ non-POLR transaction in lieu of the scheduled DROP to POLR transaction.
+Once a non-POLR transaction is completed for a given ESIID, ERCOT will send 814_08 cancel transactions to all impacted parties to cancel the scheduled DROP to POLR transaction.
+Additionally, a series of other transactions are sent on Day 1:

-the 867_02 Historical Usage responses from TDSP to ERCOT and then onto the POLR REP. 814_04 Enrollment Response transactions from the TDSPs to ERCOT scheduling execution for the mass transition effective date.
-814_11s are sent from ERCOT to the Defaulting CR ending liability of the exiting CR.
-814_14s from ERCOT to the Gaining POLR CR confirming the schedule of the MT event.
-On Calendar Day 1, ERCOT also begins outreach to impacted customers to inform them of the Mass Transition event via email, phone, or text and sends out the required Commission sealed postcard.
-ERCOT will also begin forwarding any customer choice or ‘competitive’ SWI or MVI transactions on impacted ESI IDs to the TDSP for processing.
-TDSPs will execute the ‘competitive’ customer choice transactions in lieu of the scheduled DROP to POLR transaction.
-ERCOT will send 814_08 cancel transactions to the POLR CR for the scheduled DROP to POLR transaction.
-A Daily Project Coordination call will also be held to discuss the status of transactions and address any questions market participants may have.
+the 867_02 Historical Usage transaction from the TDSP to ERCOT and then onto the POLR REP.

+the 814_04 Enrollment Response transactions from the TDSP to ERCOT which schedules the mass transition for the Mass Transition effective date.

+The 814_11 which is sent from ERCOT to the Defaulting CR, ending liability of the exiting CR.

+The 814_14s from ERCOT to the Gaining POLR CR confirming the schedule of the MT event.

+In addition to managing the transactions between Market Participants, on Calendar Day 1, ERCOT also begins outreach to impacted customers to inform them of the Mass Transition event via email, phone, or text and sends out the required Commission sealed postcard.

-Day 2, known as the Mass Transition Date, ERCOT continues to forward any “competitive’ customer choice SWI or MVI transactions to the TDSPs for processing.
-The TDSP will execute any ‘competitive’ SWI or MVI transaction on an impacted ESI ID if received by 7 PM CPT.
-Beginning, 7:01 PM CPT, TDSPs will begin to process the Drop to POLR transactions that have not been cancelled.
-TDSPs will perform meter reads for the Mass Transition Date.
-ERCOT will continue to monitor to ensure all impacted ESI IIDs have transitioned to either a REP of their choice or the designated POLR REP. A Daily Project Coordination call will be held to update the market on the status of the event and allow market participants the opportunity to address any questions.
+Day 2, known as the Mass Transition Date, A Daily Project Coordination call will be held to update the market on the status of the event and allow market participants the opportunity to address any questions.
+ERCOT will continue forwarding any “competitive’ non-POLR switch or move in transactions to the TDSPs for processing.
+The TDSP will execute any ‘competitive’ non-POLR switch or move in transaction on an impacted ESI ID if received by 7 PM CPT.
+Beginning, 7:01 PM CPT, TDSPs will begin to process the Drop to POLR transactions that have not been cancelled by a “competitive” non-POLR transaction.
+TDSPs will perform meter reads on Day 2 for the Mass Transition Date which is included within the 867_03F and 867_04 Initial.
+ERCOT will continue to monitor to ensure all impacted ESI IIDs have transitioned to either a REP of choice or the designated POLR REP.